24 Hour Addiction Hotline Number For Drug and Alcohol Abuse

 Finding the right recovery center can be a difficult task.
 Every rehabilitation facility varies in their approach to treating addiction and substance abuse, and it is important that you find the right program to meet your needs.

+Drug and alcohol hotline numbers are usually open 24 hours a day, 7 days a week.
 It is not unusual to feel hesitation about reaching out for help.
 It can be difficult to know where to begin.
 But if you know that you or a loved one needs to stop using drugs and/or alcohol, calling a drug rehab helpline is the first step towards living a healthier life.

 The people answering the call are there to help you.
 Some might take comfort in knowing that they aren’t the only ones placing hotline calls; the Substance Abuse and Mental Health Services Administration (SAMHSA), which operates its own helpline, reported an average 67,949 calls per month in 2017.1 It’s a staggering number and attests to the huge numbers of people in need of more information and possibly treatment referrals.